SiddhanthNB/duo-orm/docs/guides/escape-hatch.md

 ## The solution: `.alchemize()`

 Every DuoORM query can “eject” to raw SQLAlchemy 2.0 by calling `.alchemize()`.
-It returns the underlying `sqlalchemy.sql.Select` object immediately—no adapters, no translation layer.
+It returns the underlying `sqlalchemy.sql.Select` object immediately.
+No adapters, no translation layer.
 From there you use standard SQLAlchemy methods and expressions.

 ## Interoperability workflow